Cheapest non-owner car insurance companies in Alaska

 What does Alaska non-owner car insurance cover?

-A Alaska non-owner car insurance policy only provides the legally required coverage to be on the road.
-It includes all Alaska minimum car insurance requirements.
-It doesn't cover any damage to the vehicle itself.
+A Alaska non-owner car insurance policy provides only the basic coverage required to drive legally.
+It satisfies all the minimum car insurance requirements in Alaska, but it won't cover any damage to the vehicle you're driving.

 The bottom line: Non-owner car insurance in Alaska

-Drivers in Alaska may need non-owner car insurance if they frequently rent or borrow a car.
-This coverage only includes liability protection, which pays for property damage or injuries you cause to others.
-It doesn't cover you or the car you're driving.
+Drivers in Alaska might need non-owner car insurance for different situations, like renting or borrowing a vehicle.
+However, this coverage typically only includes liability protection to cover property damage or injuries you cause to others.
+It does not cover you personally or any damage to the car you're driving.

 Non-owner car insurance in Alaska costs an average of $260, with Western National Insurance offering the lowest rates.
 Our analysis found that State Farm is the best overall choice.
 Keep in mind that your age, gender and driving record play a significant role in determining your insurance rates.